Majgix/Majiix/certs/readme.md

 ## Setup

-QUIC mandates TLS even for local development, which makes local dev difficult.
+QUIC mandates TLS even for local development, which is unfortunate.
 We have added some scripts to help us along.

 First we need to generate a TLS certificate and it's corresponding private key: